Goupil & Cie: Jean-Baptiste Adolphe Goupil

 Jean-Baptiste Adolphe Goupil, was born on March 7, 1806 in Paris.
 He was the son of Auguste Goupil, pharmacist, and Anne Lutton (1774–1849) and ancestor of Hubert Drouais.
 He became a leader of the art and publishing industry and one of the most important art dealers and publishers of the 19th century.
 From 1827, Jean-Baptiste Adolphe Goupil engaged in the business of printing and publishing original prints and interpretation in several countries, most importantly in France, England and Germany.
 He married Victoire Brincard (1808–1886), originally from Belfort, in August 1829, and had five children: Léon, Amélie, Albert, Marie and Blanche.
-After the disappearance of his first partner, Henry Rittner in 1840, Goupil found a new partner Théodore Vibert (1816–1850) the following year in 1841.
+After the death of his first partner, Henry Rittner in 1840, Goupil found a new partner Théodore Vibert (1816–1850) the following year in 1841.
 Between 1845 and 1848, Goupil and Vibert opened a branch in London and then in New York at 289 Broadway.
 Vibert died in 1850, leaving several children that Jean-Baptiste Adolphe Goupil took care of.
 In addition to a printer-publisher, Goupil also became a dealer in paintings and drawings.
 Goupil signed a contract in 1845 with the painter Charles Landelle, who undertook not to dispose of his reproduction rights before having offered it to Maison Goupil.
 Jean-Baptiste Adolphe Goupil founded the international company Goupil & Cie in 1850, which in a few decades became one of the greatest art dealers of the 19th century.
 Jean-Baptiste Adolphe Goupil was elected mayor of Saint-Martin-aux-Chartrains (Calvados) from 1875 to 1893 where he owned the "castle of the whole city".
 He was appointed officer of the Legion of Honor in 1877.
 Having already lost his eldest son in 1855, Jean-Baptiste Adolphe Goupil decided to gradually retire from business from 1884, when his second son Albert died.
-Jean-Baptiste Adolphe Goupil died on May 9, 1893 in Saint-Martin-aux-Chartrains.
+Jean-Baptiste Adolphe Goupil died on May 9, 1893, in Saint-Martin-aux-Chartrains.